MicrosoftEdge/WebView2Browser/README.md

 WebView2Browser is a sample Windows desktop application demonstrating the WebView2 control capabilities.
 It is built as a Win32 [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) project and makes use of both C++ and JavaScript in the WebView2 environment to power its features.

-WebView2Browser shows some of the simplest uses of WebView2 -such as creating and navigating a WebView, but also some more complex workflows like using the [PostWebMessageAsJson API](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/0-9-538/icorewebview2#postwebmessageasjson) to communicate WebViews in separate environments.
+WebView2Browser shows some of the simplest uses of WebView2 -such as creating and navigating a WebView, but also some more complex workflows like using the [PostWebMessageAsJson API](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/0-9-622/icorewebview2#postwebmessageasjson) to communicate WebViews in separate environments.
 It is intended as a rich code sample to look at how you can use WebView2 APIs to build your own app.

 ## Requisites

 * [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/download/) installed on a supported OS.
 * [Visual Studio](https://visualstudio.microsoft.com/vs/) with C++ support installed.

-The Edge Canary channel is recommended for the installation and the minimum version is 85.0.538.0.
+The [WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/) is recommended for the installation and the minimum version is 86.0.622.11.

 ## Build the browser